Aniak, Alaska: History

 Aniak is the Central Alaskan Yup'ik name for the area around present-day Aniak.
-The word means "the place where it comes out"; that is, where the Aniak River flows into the Kuskokwim.
-The local Yup'ik people had deserted the original village at Aniak by the early 19th century, when Russian explorers first arrived in the area.
+The word means "the place where it comes out" - that is, where the Aniak River flows into the Kuskokwim.
+The local Yup'ik people had deserted the original village at Aniak by the early-19th century, when Russian explorers first arrived in the area.

 20th-century prospectors believed that the early Russian traders discovered gold in a tributary to the Kuskokwim called "Yellow River" in 1832.
 Many think that the Yellow River these traders referred to is the Aniak River.
-A mercury deposit was discovered by Russian traders near the trading post called Kolmakov Redoubt 22 mi east of Aniak in 1838.
+Russian traders did discover a mercury deposit near the trading post called Kolmakov Redoubt 22 mi east of Aniak in 1838.
 Placer gold was found by Russian traders in New York Creek 30 mi east of Aniak in 1844.
-The Russians, however, did not engage in any significant mining activities, and it wasn't until after the purchase of Alaska in 1867 that the American prospectors began seriously investigating the potential for prospecting along the Kuskokwim river.
-A handful of prospecting parties began venturing into the area, however they had to travel great distances to an area where trading posts were few and far between, so the activity was limited especially given the exposure of other late 19th century strikes in Alaska which were better served by existing infrastructure.
+The Russians, however, did not engage in any significant mining activities, and it wasn't until after Washington's purchase of Alaska in 1867 that the American prospectors began seriously investigating the potential for prospecting along the Kuskokwim river.
+A handful of prospecting parties began venturing into the area, however they had to travel great distances to an area where trading posts were few and far between, so the activity was limited, especially given the exposure of other late-19th century strikes in Alaska which were better served by existing infrastructure.

-The euphoria caused by the Klondike Gold Rush in 1897-98 would set the stage for a change however with thousands of prospectors across the territory poised to make a rush upon rumor of each potential new strike.
-One such rush was the Yellow River Stampede of 1900 in which many prospectors left Nome to venture into the Kuskokwim basin upon rumors that someone had found the Yellow River strike despite the fact that the location of that strike was unknown.
+The euphoria caused by the Klondike Gold Rush in 1897-98 would set the stage for a change however, with thousands of prospectors across the District of Alaska poised to make a rush upon rumor of each potential new strike.
+One such rush was the Yellow River Stampede of 1900, in which many prospectors left Nome to venture into the Kuskokwim basin upon rumors that someone had found the Yellow River strike - despite the feven although the location of that strike was unknown.
 Finding precious little gold and experiencing substantial hardship, many of these folks would return to Nome following the difficult winter of 1901, but some stayed behind to continue their search.
-A 1906 gold discovery at the head of the Innoko River, a tributary of the Yukon River, caused another gold rush in 1907 with many of the prospectors choosing to access the site via the Kuskokwim River instead and trading posts were established at the Takotna River which required riverboat service to travel the Kuskokwim river.
-With riverboat service now available on the Kuskokwim River, prospecting activity picked up and some strikes were starting to occur in the Kuskokwim basin.
+A 1906 gold-discovery at the head of the Innoko River, a tributary of the Yukon River, caused another gold rush in 1907, with many of the prospectors choosing to access the site via the Kuskokwim River instead.
+Trading posts were established at the Takotna River which required riverboat service to travel the Kuskokwim river.
+With riverboat service now available on the Kuskokwim River, prospecting activity picked up, and some strikes started to occur in the Kuskokwim basin.
 Strikes were made at Crooked Creek, George River, New York Creek, and Aniak River among others.
-Most strikes were short lived.
+Most strikes were short-lived.
 However, the Kuskokwim River was now seeing an increase in river traffic that needed servicing.